 4. Laying Down Single Leg Raise with bent knee

-If you are a little more familiar with working out and want to make this harder, do 1-3 with your feet stacked on one another, and for 4 do regular Leg Raises.
+If you are a little more familiar with working out and want to make this more challenging, perform 1-3 with your feet stacked and for 4 regular Leg Raises.
 Do each exercise for 1 minute!

 Exercise and health are matters that vary from person to person.
 Participants of the daily workout should speak with their doctors about their individual needs before starting any exercise program.
 This Web site is not intended as a substitute for the medical advice and supervision of your personal physician.
 Any application of the recommendations set forth in the following pages is at the viewer’s discretion and sole risk.
 See your physician before beginning any exercise program.
 This is especially important if your family has a history of heart disease, high blood pressure, high cholesterol, diabetes, arthritis, obesity, cigarette smoking, or other health conditions.
 If you have any doubts whatsoever, consult your physician.